waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 	!!!
 Info

-		If you have an older R1, R2, or R3 version of the BlueROV2 that uses a Pixhawk autopilot and you want to upgrade to using BlueOS, you can either do a software upgrade only [(described here)](https://docs.bluerobotics.com/ardusub-zola/software/onboard/BlueOS-1.1/installation/) or upgrade the hardware from Pixhawk to Navigator flight controller and the software [(described here)](https://bluerobotics.com/learn/navigator-retrofit-guide/).
+		If you have an older R1, R2, or R3 version of the BlueROV2 that uses a Pixhawk autopilot and you want to upgrade to using BlueOS, you can either carry out a software upgrade only [(described here)](https://docs.bluerobotics.com/ardusub-zola/software/onboard/BlueOS-1.1/installation/) or upgrade the hardware from Pixhawk to Navigator flight controller and the software [(described here)](https://bluerobotics.com/learn/navigator-retrofit-guide/).

-	The Water Linked UGPS system requires an extension in BlueOS to be able to communicate with the autopilot.
+	The Water Linked UGPS system requires an extension in BlueOS to be able to communicate with the autopilot (Pixhawk or Navigator flight controller).
 BlueOS has to be updated to **BlueOS 1.1.0-beta.18** or newer to assure that extensions are supported sufficiently.
 The process of updating to the latest beta-release is described below together with enabling the UGPS extension.
 Make also sure you use the most recent stable release of QGroundControl for your operating system.

 	[//]: # ( TODO replace below update section as soon as BlueOS1.1 is released without beta with this text: Follow the Update Software section of the BlueROV Software Setup guide https://bluerobotics.com/learn/bluerov2-software-setup/#update-software)